Chia-Network/chialisp-web/docs/standard_transaction.md

 ```

 This is the Chialisp representation of what was explained in the section above.
 A private key is any 32 bytes so we're going to use `sha256` (whose output is 32 bytes) to make sure our private key is derived from the `original_public_key` and the hash of the hidden puzzle.
 We pass the resulting hash to `pubkey_for_exp` which turns our private key into a public key.
 Then, we `point_add` this generated public key to our original pubkey to get our synthetic public key.
 If it equals the curried in one, this function passes, otherwise it returns `()` and the `assert` from the previous function raises.

-You may wonder why we add the public key from our derived private key to the `original_public_key` when it's already part of the derivation.
-This is because we use the `SYNTHETIC_PUBLIC_KEY` to sign for our delegated spends as well.
-When you `point_add` two public keys, the private key for the resulting public key is the sum of the original private keys.
-If we didn't add the `original_public_key` then anyone who knew the hidden puzzle could derive the synthetic private key and could then perform delegated spends!
-Adding `original_public_key` ensures that there is still a secret component of the synthetic private key, even though half of can be known.

 ## Conclusion